-- A. Within fifteen (15) business days of issuance of a public health permit for a MEHKO, the Department shall update its website to reflect the newly permitted MEHKO. - B. The Department shall directly notify any incorporated city of the issuance of a MEHKO public health permit within its jurisdiction, no later than fifteen (15) business days of issuance of the public health permit. - C. The Department shall post all routine and complaint-based inspection results for MEHKOs on its website.
+- A. Within fifteen (15) business days of issuance of a public health permit for a MEHKO, the Department shall update its website to reflect the newly permitted MEHKO. - B. The Department shall notify any incorporated city of the issuance of a MEHKO public health permit within its jurisdiction, no later than fifteen (15) business days of issuance of the public health permit. - C. The Department shall notify any incorporated city when a MEHKO public health permit within its jurisdiction has been suspended or revoked, no later than fifteen (15) business days of suspension or revocation of the public health permit. - D. The Department shall post all routine and complaint-based inspection results for MEHKOs on its website.